fishinwind/workshop/rst/Classes/class-25.rst

  + What if we find 1 million SNPs total?

- + How can we filter
+ + How can we filter?

 Alignment
 =========